Pinnacle West Capital Corporation

 Cash vs Debt

-The company holds $6.4M in cash, though total debt stands at $15.14B.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
+On the balance sheet, PNW has $6.4M in cash with $15.14B in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
 The company is burning cash, with free cash flow at -$831.1M.
 This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
 Return on equity stands at 9.6%, which is decent for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 2.5% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $4.32B (2022) to $5.34B (2025), reflecting a 23% increase over the period.